ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/layouts_and_includes.md

    responsive for mobile platforms.
 You may need to adjust this depending on whether you are using JQueryMobile, or Bootstrap.
 * The three lines below are part of what loads JQueryMobile into the site.
 If you are using Boostrap instead, you won't want these, but you'll use the Bootstrap equivalent.
-Since Bootstrap typically loads only CSS in the head, and JavaScript at the end of the body, you'll probably only have CSS files here.
    ```
    <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.2.2/jquery.min.js"></script>
    <link rel="stylesheet" href="https://ajax.googleapis.com/ajax/libs/jquerymobile/1.4.5/jquery.mobile.min.css">
    <script src="https://ajax.googleapis.com/ajax/libs/jquerymobile/1.4.5/jquery.mobile.min.js"></script>
    ```